izaanka/esp8266_arcad3/README.md

 - **Sports**: Tennis, Bowling, Golf, Penalty Kick, Diving, Javelin Throw, Sumo

 ## Setup
-1. Wire up the SSD1306 OLED via I2C (SDA to D2/GPIO4, SCL to D1/GPIO5).
+1. Wire up the SSD1306 OLED via I2C (SDA to D1, SCL to D2).
 2. Wire up 3 tactile buttons to D5 (Left), D6 (Select), and D7 (Right).
 Connect the other legs to Ground.
 3. Open `esp8266_arcade.ino` in the Arduino IDE.
 4. Upload to your ESP8266.

 *Tip: Enable Highscores in the Settings menu before playing!*

-__readme.md was AI generated__
+*readme.md was AI generated, there might be mistakes, contact owner incase of any*